Use one of these handy drop downs for info about the schedule.

 Breakout Session 6

-See Chad’s Bio
+See Angelica’s Bio

 While most people see fan fiction as a lesser form of writing, meant to fulfill a person’s fantasy with a pre-made world and characters, they neglect to realize just how useful writing in this genre can be.
 In this class you will learn that fan fiction doesn’t have to be cringy, or something to be dismissed as non-professional, but that it can be used as a tool to improve story, characterization, and voice.